Unit: School of Engineering and Applied Science

 August 15, 2010 – July 31, 2014

 Introduces programs and data representation at the machine level.
 Data structuring techniques and the representation of data structures during program execution.
 Operations and control structures and their representation during program execution.
 Representations of numbers, arithmetic operations, arrays, records, recursion, hashing, stacks, queues, trees, graphs, and related concepts.
-Prerequisite: CS 2102 and CS 2110, both with grades of C- or higher.
+Prerequisite: CS 2110 with grades of C- or higher, or the CS 2110 placement test; co-requisite CS 2102 or CS 2120

 Introduces students to the fields of cybersecurity.
 Both non-technical issues, such as ethics and policy, and technical issues are covered.
 Students see and experiment with a wide range of areas within cybersecurity, including: binary exploitation, encryption, digital forensics, networks, and modern threats.
 Prerequisites: CS 2150 or CS 2501 topic DSA2 with a grade of C- or higher.